-- A. A map of the site, with sufficient information to locate it, that includes: the state, county, address, GPS coordinates for each corner of the plot (inclusive of the border rows of any sexually compatible plants); - B. The location and the approximate number and/or acres of transgenic plants which were actually planted at the test site for each of the target proteins; - C. The total acreage of the test plot (exclude border rows, if any); - D. The distance from the genetically engineered plants to the nearest TMV susceptible host plants. - E. Actual planting date.
+- A. A detailed map of the planted site with sufficient information to locate it, that includes: the state, county, address, along with GPS coordinates (inclusive of the border rows of any sexually compatible plants); and - B. The location and the approximate number and/or acres of transgenic plants which were actually planted at the test site for the target protein. - C. The total acreage of the test plot (exclude border rows, if any). - D. The distance from the genetically engineered plants to the nearest plants of the same crop which will be used for food, feed, or seed production. - E. The actual planting date